 The CBA provides quality notary supplies (stamps, seals, embossers, stamp pads, etc.) through our approved vendor.
 Download the order form (PDF) or order online.

-The Columbus Bar provides Notary Public seminars in our offices and also offers an online version of the notary seminar.
-The live notary seminar will return in September 2015.
+The Columbus Bar provides Notary Public seminars in our offices once per month on Saturday mornings, and also offers an online version of the notary seminar.

 Notary Errors & Omissions Insurance